 This two-word array is used at the beginning of a scan to monitor the DP-V1 master messages.
 Its starting address is set in the PROFIBUS slave software configuration.
-For details, see "PROFIBUS Slave Parameters" in chapter 4.
+For details, see Section 4.2 Configuring PROFIBUS Slave Parameters.